-Montilla lies right at the heart of Andalucia and along with neighbouring Meriles, it forms a ‘Denominacion de Origen’ – a wine region.
+Montilla lies at the heart of Andalucia.
+Along with neighbouring Meriles, it forms a ‘Denominacion de Origen’ wine region.
 The area is known for sweet dessert wines, not unlike the sherry of nearby Jerez.
-Here in Montilla the Pedro Ximenez grape is king but while there are several dozen registered producers, few export outwith their country, giving this intriguing liquid an air of the unknown.
+In Montilla, the Pedro Ximenez grape is king but while there are several dozen registered producers, very few export outwith their country, giving the liquid an aura of mystique.

-Montilla, like Sherry, is made by adding a neutral grape spirit to fermenting wine before ageing in European Oak casks.
-Maturation must be for a minimum of two years and most often takes place in traditional Solera systems.
+Montilla, like Sherry, is made by adding a neutral grape spirit to fermenting wine.
+The wine is then aged in casks.
+Maturation is usually for a minimum of two years and often takes place in traditional Solera systems.
 This is where casks are arranged in tiers, one atop the other with the youngest wine on top and the oldest at the bottom.
 When the time comes to bottle, wine is extracted from the bottom tier which is then refilled from the tier above, which in turn is refilled from the one above and so on.

-Not satisfied with tracking down sherry’s mysterious cousin however, North Star have gone even further by unleashing a fortified wine that has spent two years in ex-whisky casks… and not just any old whisky casks, these are Islay casks which would once have been loaded with heavily peated spirit…
+Not satisfied with tracking down sherry’s mysterious cousin, however, North Star has gone even further by unleashing a fortified wine that has spent two years in ex-whisky casks… and not just any old whisky casks, these are Islay casks that once held a heavily peated Scotch whisky.

 Taste: Christmas Cake, Plum, Cherry and Syrup.
 Somewhere in the background is a touch of Smoke and a little pepper.